leoisl/LR_EC_analyser/README.md

 ### Viewing the html page:
     Firefox or Safari for the moment (bugged on Chrome for the moment)
 ### Viewing IGV plots (Gene stats and Transcript stats):
+In order to serve the bams for the browser, you need to:
 ```
 cd LR_EC_analyser
+source venv/bin/activate
 python serve_files.py --output <output_folder>
 ```